prashanthpai/swiftonfile-1/README.md

 # Moved
 This repo is no longer maintained.
-Swift-on-File has moved to Stackforge: https://github.com/stackforge/swiftonfile
+Swift-on-File has moved here: https://github.com/openstack/swiftonfile